Halo-Lab/non-functional-requirements/SEO/SEO.md

 - [Redirects.](#redirects)
 - [Semantical page structure, semantical markup Schema.org.](#semantical-page-structure-semantical-markup-schemaorg)

+# Checklist

+# SEO Best Practices Checklist

+- [ ] **When and Why Think About Technical SEO**
+  - Prioritize technical SEO during web development to enhance user experience, safety, compatibility with various screens, and addressing user needs effectively.

+- [ ] **Golden Rule of SEO**
+  - Focus on user experience as what's good for users is good for search engines, highlighting the importance of technical SEO.

+- [ ] **Mobile-friendly or Compatible with All Screen Sizes**
+  - Ensure web applications are usable on all screen sizes to accommodate users on any device, following de facto standards unless explicitly requested otherwise.

+- [ ] **Performance or Pagespeed**
+  - Optimize website performance based on Core Web Vitals and PageSpeed Insights recommendations for increased user satisfaction and better search engine rankings.

+- [ ] **Site and Page Meta Data, Open Graph Protocol**
+  - Optimize page metadata (title, description, keywords) and implement Open Graph protocol to enhance search engine visibility and improve user experience during site navigation.

+- [ ] **Image Optimization**
+  - Optimize images with alt attributes, specified width and height, srcset, loading strategy, and CDN usage for improved page load time and better user experience.

+- [ ] **Robots.txt and Sitemap.xml**
+  - Utilize Robots.txt and Sitemap.xml to provide instructions for search engines, facilitating effective crawling and indexing of the site.

+- [ ] **URLs, HTTPS Protocol**
+  - Prioritize user safety with HTTPS protocol and ensure user-friendly URLs for improved search engine rankings and enhanced user experience.

+- [ ] **Page Links, Error Pages, Redirects**
+  - Utilize internal links, create user-friendly error pages, and implement proper redirects (301) for improved navigation, user engagement, and SEO preservation.

+- [ ] **Semantical Page Structure, Schema.org**
+  - Use semantic HTML tags and Schema.org markup to enhance accessibility and inform search engines about the page content for potential search enhancements.

 ## Introduction: what is technical SEO

 Technical SEO comprises a set of solutions aimed at optimizing your web application for both end-users and search engines.
 By implementing technical SEO, you ensure that your website is user-friendly, convenient, secure, fast, and accessible across various screens for users with diverse needs.